intisaari/CSCE2110Proj1/README.md

-Final Submission Project 1
-Group members: Jahron, Kerian, Intisaar how to compile: use g++ *.cpp how to run: use ./a.out
+Final Submission Group Project 1 how to compile: use g++ *.cpp how to run: use ./a.out